 Pennsylvania Asylum Attorney Helping Clients Navigate the Complex Asylum Process

-Safety and security are core needs for all humans, and many people are able to find that in their families, surrounding neighborhoods, and the country as a whole.
 But what happens when the country you’ve grown up in and love is no longer safe for you or your family?
 Leaving everything you’ve ever known behind, including friends and family members, is a big step, but sometimes, it’s necessary to ensure your safety.

 Luckily, the United States offers the option of asylum for those who qualify.
-Learn more about this process, including the requirements to qualify and what the process entails, and then speak with an immigration attorney to find out how you can start your petition and, hopefully, a new life.
+Learn more about this process, including the requirements to qualify and what the process entails, and then speak with an asylum attorney to find out how you can start your petition and, hopefully, a new life.

 If you’ve escaped your home country looking for safety and security, asylum status can help you stay in the United States and start building a new life.
 However, there are very specific requirements to qualify as an asylee, and the process can be complicated.
-If you have questions about asylum, including how to apply and what happens if you’re denied, call our Pennsylvania law office to speak to an immigration attorney.

 What Is Asylum?

 Asylum is what it means when the United States agrees to grant protection and admittance to someone who arrives at the border — or is already in the country — who isn’t able to return to their home country for fear of persecution.
-To apply for asylum through the affirmative process, you must be living in the United States at the time of the application and must submit the application within 1 year of arriving in the country.

 This time limit can be extended in some cases if there is a significant change of circumstances.